sjanahan/ActiveReading/FeelingGood/03_Understanding_Your_Moods_You_Feel_the_Way_You_Think.md

 		* Mind Reading - Suppose someone fails to respond to your email and you assume that they didn't because "they don't like you".
 You don't know unless you ask!
 		* Fortune Teller Error - You imagine that something bad is about to happen, and you take this prediction as a fact even though it is unrealistic.
 Suppose you tell yourself, "I can't handle this."
 Of course you can, you're doing it right now.
 6. Magnification and Minimization
-	* Maginification commonly occurs when you look at your own errors, fear, or imperfections and exaggerate their importance
+	* Magnification commonly occurs when you look at your own errors, fear, or imperfections and exaggerate their importance
 	* Minimization commonly occurs when you look at your strengths and deem them small or unimportant
 7. Emotional Reasoning
 	* You take your emotions as evidence for truth